bocoup/mobilevis-patterns/README.md

 This repository contains the code that generates http://patterns.mobilev.is.
 It is a collection of best practices for creating data visualization on mobile devices.
 The findings are based on observations made from the examples submitted to http://mobilev.is.
-Please submit examples there!
+Please submit examples there if that is your intention, otherwise proceed to see how you can add best practices or help us with the website itself:

 ## Adding best practices